Making a CEO Fraud Phishing Template

-KnowBe4 has been warning against this kind of threat for a while now, and our platform is able to simulate CEO fraud phishing attacks to inoculate your employees against this type of attack, even optionally tracking and keeping the data from replies with our "reply-to" feature to see how vulnerable your users are.
+You can use your KnowBe4 platform to simulate CEO fraud or Business Email Compromise.
+We also provide the options of tracking and keeping the data from replies with our reply-to feature to see how vulnerable your users are.

-The following is recommended when creating a CEO fraud template:
+We recommend using the following settings when creating a CEO fraud template:

-Sender's Email Address: In this field use the email address of your CEO or another high-level executive.
-Target a group made up of high-risk executives, for instance, Accounting or HR.
+Use the email address of your CEO or another high-level executive to target high-risk executives groups, such as Accounting or HR.

-Reply-To Name: (optional--using this will customize a portion of your reply-to email address when your users reply to phishing emails) If you've specified a "Reply-To" name in your email template, the console will use some of that information to populate the first portion of the sender email address.
+- If you've specified a Reply-To name in your phishing template, the console will use that information to populate the first portion of the sender email address.

 You can use the WYSIWYG editor to edit the body of your phishing email.
 If you’d like to use HTML, there is a Source button in the left corner of the WYSIWYG that will take you to the source code.